planetsputter/starch/stasm/doc/stasm-desc.md

 ### Statements

 Statements consist of an opcode or pseudo-op followed by an optional argument.
 Whether or not the argument is present depends on the opcode.
 The argument may be an integer or string literal or a label usage, again depending on the opcode.
 The label usage must start with a colon (':').
-Typical C-style syntax for integer literals is supported.
+Typical C-style syntax for integer, character, and string literals is supported.

 Example:
 ```